THaar50/testpoint/README.md

 # Usage

-TestPoint is a flask application and should be used with a dedicated WSGI server like uWSGI to host it on a website.
+TestPoint is a flask application and should be used with a dedicated WSGI server like uWSGI to use it in a production environment.

 You can run TestPoint locally on your machine like this:
 ```